hooamay/GhostLAN/README.md

   Operates strictly within the same local network — perfect for offline environments.

 - **Internet-Free**
   No internet required.
-Runs on XAMPP using localhost or local IP addresses.
+Runs on XAMPP or any local server using localhost or local IP addresses.

 - **Untraceable Communication**
   No third-party servers, no external logs — your messages stay local and private.